 - Copyright– protects written, dramatic, musical and artistic works including photos, recordings, software and databases https://www.gov.uk/intellectual-property/copyright

 Below is a video regarding the importance of protecting your intellectual property.

-- The Intellectual Property Office (IPO) - is the government body responsible for granting IP rights.
-Their business pages are also packed with guidance, case studies, details of upcoming events and information on where to access further support.
-You can also sign up to our IP for Business e-alerts to keep up to date with the latest news and updates from the IPO.
+The Intellectual Property Office (IPO) is the government body responsible for granting IP rights.
+Their business pages are full of guidance, case studies, events and information on where to access further support.
+Visit the site via this link.